skdelphix/maskdocs/docs/Managing_Multiple_Engines_for_Masking/Masking_API_Call_Concepts.md

 The export document is exported as an opaque blob.
 Do not edit it outside of the Masking Engine.

-## Export Document Encryption
+## Security

-You can request that the export document be encrypted using a passphrase.
+In most cases, an export document contains all the state necessary to re-create each of its objects (see [this note](#object-revision-tracking) about connector objects for one exception).
+In some instances, users might consider an object to be sensitive.
+For example, an algorithm object contains all of the information needed to produce identical algorithm results on a different engine (the algorithm's secret key, etc.).
+If the algorithm is being used in a production environment, then users may consider the algorithm definition and any export document containing the algorithm to be sensitive information.
+Therefore, export document access control, transmission, and storage should all be considered with care.

+### Access Control

+The Masking Engine only allows administrative users to make Sync API calls.
+When creating an administrative user account, keep in mind that the account owner will be able to access the Sync APIs to export and import objects.
+For this and other reasons, administrative accounts should only be created for trusted individuals.

+Non-administrative accounts are not allowed to use the Sync APIs.

+### Transmission Security

+An export document containing a sensitive object should only be transmitted over a secure channel.
+This applies to situations where the Masking Engine is one of the transmission endpoints and when it is not.
+For example, when uploading (downloading) an export document to (from) the Masking Engine, the Sync API calls, like all Masking API calls, should be performed over HTTPS.
+Similarly, if an export document is transferred from a user's laptop to a server, the export document should be transmitted securely.

+### Storage Security

+An export document containing a sensitive object should be encrypted before it is stored persistently.
+Users are free to apply an encryption mechanism of their choosing to an export document.
+As a convenience, you can request that the export document be encrypted by the Masking Engine using a passphrase.
+The Masking Engine will encrypt the export document with 3DES using SHA1 (PBEWithSHA1AndDESede).
 Once the document is encrypted with the passphrase, the engine forgets the passphrase.
 You will need to provide the same passphrase during import to decrypt the document.

 ## Digital Signature